mffiedler/svt-case-doc/cases/statefulset.md

 ...
 ```

-## Check resources on compute nodes
+Check resources on compute nodes.
 CPU is the bottleneck:

 ```sh
 $ #Resources allocated on 4 (m4.4xlarge) compute nodes with oc v3.7.0-0.147.1: